LispEngineer/EthernetRepeater/README.md

 Do all these things without a soft processor.

+Learn about constraints in detail, constrain everything, and make sure the timing analyzer is super happy.
+Figure out the maximum speed you can run the repeater at (the part that copies data between ports).

 **Initial goals:**

 * Build an MDC/MDIO interface to read all the ports.